 New York has many options when you want to take your special someone out for a romantic date.
 Central Park is a great date spot because it can be casual, fun, or romantic.
 You can have a picnic, rent a rowboat, or just find a place to relax.
 Another idea is to take a cooking or dance class together.
-Appetite for Seduction offers cooking classes for couples.
-It includes a three course meal and wine.
+Self-Up New York offers cooking classes for couples.
 Taking classes is fun and original.

 You can also visit one of the many museums of New York.
 If you go to the Metropolitan Museum of Art ("the Met"), be sure to bring your date to the rooftop terrace for an amazing view of Central Park.
-If you want to go somewhere new and different, visit the Cloisters and take a walk in Tryon Park after.
+If you want to go somewhere new and different, visit the Cloisters and take a walk in Fort Tryon Park after.

 Taking a walk with your special someone is a great way to explore areas of the city while getting to know them.
 New York is a great walking city.
 Get lunch from Chelsea Market and walk along the Highline.
-Or walk along the Brooklyn Heights Promenade for a great view of the Manhattan skyline.
+Or walk along the Brooklyn

+Heights Promenade for a great view of the Manhattan skyline.
 For a classic dinner date, go to yelp.com to look for romantic restaurants in the city.
 There are so many to choose!